Mike Markuson

 Mike Markuson (born June 15, 1961) is an American gridiron football coach.
-He is currently an offensive assistant at Colorado.
 He was formerly the offensive line coach for Jackson State and the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 Markuson was the offensive line coach at the University of Wisconsin–Madison from January to September 9, 2012.

 Education

 Markuson is a 1979 graduate of Farmington Senior High School in Farmington, Minnesota.
 He earned his B.A. in psychology at Hamline University in 1983, and earned his M.S. in athletic administration at South Dakota State University in 1986.
 Markuson also played football for Hamline from 1979 to 1982 at the defensive tackle position.

 Coaching experience

 As an assistant coach, Markuson has coached on both the high school and college levels of football.
 He coached for his alma mater, Farmington High in 1983 as the defensive line coach.
 Overall, Markuson has coached at nine different colleges spread across the different division levels of NCAA football.

 In 1984, Markuson returned to South Dakota State where he coached the defensive line until 1985.
 Moving back to Hamline University in 1986, he spent a season there coaching the defensive line.
 In 1987, Oklahoma State offered him a position as a graduate assistant coach which he accepted.
 After two seasons at Oklahoma State, Markuson had the opportunity to become a graduate assistant at one of college football's traditional powerhouses, Notre Dame.
 In his season with the Fighting Irish, he was able to coach in the coveted Orange Bowl in January 1990.
 After spending three seasons as a graduate assistant coach, Austin Peay State University in Tennessee offered him the position of coaching the offensive line.
 He has coached the offensive line units ever since his move to Austin Peay.
 He spent only one season there, moving on to Alabama A&M in 1991.
 In 1992, he was granted the reigns as the offensive coordinator at Alabama A&M to add to his responsibilities of offensive line coach.